-That means this rotisserie-style chicken is fully cooked in just about 50 minutes!
+That means this air fryer rotisserie chicken is fully cooked in just about 50 minutes!

 This recipe will leave you licking your fingers clean!

 Technically the only thing you need to make this air fryer rotisserie chicken is a chicken that fits in your air fryer basket.
-For my 3.7 quart air fryer, a bird under about 4 pounds works pretty well.
+For my 3.7 quart air fryer, a whole chicken under about 4 pounds works pretty well.

 Of course, you know me — I need to ramp up the flavor as much as I can to make my recipe really special.